 - Contribute Documentation, text, images, videos!
-These pages need a lot more work before we’ve covered the core trinity of Configuration, Installation, and Calibration, and we want to do it in style.
-Going forward we’ll be needing more photos, diagrams, and YouTube videos to embed on these pages.
+This website needs imminent and continuous improvement to properly cover Configuration, Installation, and Calibration, and we want to do it in style.
+We need your photos, diagrams, and YouTube videos to embed on these pages.
 A well-chosen image or well-produced video can have more impact than many pages of written documentation.
 Visit the MarlinDocumentation Project for more information.